 It is concerning that many students shy away from Algebra because of the abstract nature of the topic.
 But Algebra, (especially Solve Quadratic Equation by Factorising), is an interesting and stimulating concept.
 If taught well, students can grasp the concept.

-Here are attempts on solving quadratic equations by factorising using the:
+Here are attempts at solving quadratic equations by factorising using the:

 - ‘difference of two squares’ (example #1) and